starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 **Validation:** declaration and artifact inspection before any export move.

-## 8. `@starbeam/universal`, service, protocol, and compatibility policy
+## 8. Protocol surfaces and compatibility policy

-**Question:** What is the next broad public package shape after DOM attachment?

-This covers several related package-surface questions:

-- should `@starbeam/universal` become the app/library umbrella;
-- where `@starbeam/service` belongs;
+**Question:** Which low-level protocol surfaces are supported public API, and what compatibility policy applies to old imports?

+`@starbeam/universal` and `@starbeam/service` ownership moved to PER6.
+This arc
+should focus on the remaining compatibility and implementor-surface questions:

 - whether `interfaces`, `tags`, and `runtime` are implementor/protocol surfaces or internal substrates;
 - whether a future `@starbeam/protocol` package is clearer;
 - what compatibility policy applies to the deprecated `@starbeam/core` alias.

-**Prepare should not do all of this at once.** It should first produce an audience matrix:

-- app users;
-- library authors;
-- framework adapter authors;
-- runtime/protocol implementors;
-- internal package maintainers.
+**Prepare should not reopen lifecycle package placement.** It should consume the PER6 matrix and ask only what protocol/core compatibility decisions remain.

 **Possible outcomes:**

-- audience decision matrix;
-- one package-surface PER per audience;
+- protocol-surface taxonomy;
+- future `@starbeam/protocol` proposal;
-- explicit 0.9 compatibility policy.
+- explicit 0.9 compatibility policy for `@starbeam/core`.

-**Validation:** mostly docs and package artifact inspection until export moves are proposed.
+**Validation:** docs and package artifact inspection until export moves are proposed.

 ## Suggested order